horst3180/arc-theme/HACKING.md

 * Open the `assets.svg` or `assets-dark.svg` file in inkscape.
 Each object in the .svg file corresponds to an image in the `assets` or `assets-dark` folder

 * Find the object you want to edit and make your changes.
-Important: Don't change the obejct id!
+Important: Don't change the object id!

 * Save `assets.svg` and delete the images corresponding to the edited .svg objects from the `assets` folder (or just delete everything in the `assets` folder)